 A: Unfortunately, no. Everything is submitted to the clerk/DPS altogether.

-Q: What is a SR-22 certificate of insurance?
+Q: What is a SR-22 certificate of financial responsibility?

-A: SR-22 is a financial responsibility insurance certificate.
+A: SR-22 is a certification issued by a car insurance company showing proof that you are carrying the minimum liability coverage required by the state.
 It obligates the insurance company to tell DPS if you stop paying for liability insurance.
-In other words, it is a way for DPS (and the judges who grant the ODL) to be sure that you have liability insurance.
+In other words, it is a way for DPS (and the judge who grants the ODL) to be sure that you have liability insurance.

 Q: Is it separate from regular insurance?